nofitnessforpurpose/TopSlotPower01/README.md

 <BR>

 ## Testing
 All measurements are taken at a nominal temperature of 21 C against unit 4w2xf_0003.

 ### Main Voltage
-Typical voltage output levels from the devices boost converter with an input voltage of 5.13 Volts nominal was measured (50 MOhm Measurement load):
+Typical voltage output levels from the devices boost converter with an input voltage of 5.13 Volts nominal was measured :
   | Load      | V Boost | Vb      |
   | --------- | ------- | ------- |
   | No Load   | 10.086  |  9.789  |